Tobias is an online writer who likes to keep up-to-date with the latest technology trends.

+- How can I improve the sound quality?
 When playing music, movies, or videos, the sound will also be transmitted over the HDMI cable to your TV.
 To get the best audio quality, navigate to the "Settings" menu on your Galaxy S4 and go to "My Device --> Accessory."
 Tap "Audio output," and select "Surround."

+- Which apps will support the video-out/mirroring functionality?
 In contrast to Apple's iPhone, all apps on your Galaxy S4 can use video-out / mirroring.
 There are no special restrictions for certain apps.

-How to Connect Your Galaxy S4 to an AllShare Hub
+The Wireless Way: Connect Your Galaxy S4 to an AllShare Hub

 To connect your Galaxy S4 wirelessly:

 - Navigate to your phone's "Settings" --> "Connections" --> "Screen mirroring."

 - Turn mirroring on, and your AllShare HDTV, Blu-ray player, or Hub will appear in the device list.